gsmecher/minimax/README.md

      set.

 * Sufficiency.
 Some RV32I instructions can't be emulated using just RV32C and require RTL support.
-(For example: variable shifts, word/byte loads and stores).
+(For example: word/byte stores.)

 We end up with the following native instructions:

-* C.xxx (all RV32C)
+* C.xxx (all RV32C, except shifts that aren't 0 or 1 bit)
 * LUI, AUIPC
 * ADDI/NOP, ANDI, ORI, XORI
-* SLLI, SRLI, SRAI
-* SLL, SRL, SRA (these ones can't be implemented in RV32C alone)

 Why is this desirable?